Jeltje/cnvtogenes/README.md

 Program (and docker container instructions) for mapping CNV segment scores to a list of genes.

-**Input** is an annotation in `.bed` format directory that contains `*.cnv` files.
+**Input** is an annotation in `.bed` format plus a directory that contains `*.cnv` files.
 This is the standard five column output for the Varscan CNV caller and consists of

 ```
 sampleID    chrom    loc.start    loc.end    num.mark    seg.mean